fsfrazao/Trees/docs/_sources/contribute.rst.txt

 How to contribute
 ==================

-*trees_ibm* isstill in it's early stages of development and help is very much appreciated!
+*trees_ibm* is still in it's early stages of development and help is very much appreciated!

 You can contribute by:

 * Adding features to the codebase
-* Expanding the testing suit
+* Expanding the testing suite
 * Improving the documentation
 * Reporting/fixing bugs
 * Suggesting new features
-* Giving your input on the biological meaning of the model assumption/formulation
+* Giving your input on the biological meaning of the model assumptions/formulation